lingjzhu/mtracker.github.io/README.md

 ### Preparing your data

-(This content coming soon!)
+A muted ultrasound video for demonstration purpose is available in the "demo" folder.

 ### Quickstart guide
-	a. open "Track.py"
+- open "Track.py"
-	b. specify the paths to the input video, the pre-trained model and the output csv file.
+- specify the paths to the input video, the pre-trained model and the output csv file.
-	   *please also specify the area that should be cropped by inputing a four-element array.
+   \*please also specify the area that should be cropped by inputing a four-element array.
-	c. run "Track.py"
+- run "Track.py"
-	d. each tongue contour represented by a 100-point coordinates, stored in a csv file
+- each tongue contour represented by a 100-point coordinates, stored in a csv file
-	e. every Nth frame will be ploted for sanity check
+- every Nth frame will be ploted for sanity check

 ## Disclaimer